Takashiidobe/notes/src/system-design/systemsexpert/leader-election.md

     [                 ]--------->[  Follower  ]<------->[        ]
     [                 ]--------->[  Follower  ]<------->[        ]

-- Now, all writes to the leader have to propogate to the followers in case of failure, and when the leader dies, then the followers have to relect a new leader.
+- Now, all writes to the leader have to propagate to the followers in case of failure, and when the leader dies, then the followers have to relect a new leader.